The best apps for finding roommates

 Living in the city is expensive, and finding a convenient spot to live is even pricier.
 Coliving with roommates can help you save a ton of money on your rent and utilities each month, so you can afford to choose a place that makes commuting to work a breeze, and that has local highlights that make it worth it to leave your house on the weekend.
 It also gives you the opportunity to grow your social network if you find a potential roommate you can mesh with, which is especially useful if you’re new to the city.
 Choose poorly, and you just might be stuck with a new roommate who doesn’t pay the bills, is an absolute mess, or makes coming home unpleasant.

 There’s no perfect formula for choosing a good roommate, and even your best friend can make a poor housemate.
+It’s hard to find a perfect roommate.
+You might know this from experience with random roommate matching in college or a residence hall roommate group gone wrong.
 Still, there are some discretionary steps you can take to find a good roommate match and plenty of tools at your disposal to help you find potential roommate matches that will respect your roommate rules, boundaries, and have a reliable source of income.

 What is the best website to find rooms for rent?